-Welcome to my latest Parliamentary newsletter.
-In my first newsletter since Christmas and the New Year, let me wish you all a Happy New Year.
+Welcome to my latest Parliamentary newsletter which gives me the opportunity to wish you a Happy Easter!

 Space prevents the newsletter covering all of what I have been doing over the past month.
 However, hopefully it provides a flavour of some of the local issues I have taken up as well as my actions in Parliament.
-You’ll find updates on food banks, community transport and other issues.
+You’ll find updates on local planning applications, legal aid for families of the victims of the Birmingham Pub Bombings and other issues.
 As ever, please do not hesitate to get in touch with me on these or any other issues.

 Yesterday I led a debate in Parliament calling for legal aid to be granted for the families of the victims of the Birmingham Pub Bombings.